joric/oneliners/README.md

 (k-1).count_ones&1
 ```

-Even C++ is sometimes shorter than Python, well, in one particular case it's shorter by one character:
+Even C++ is sometimes shorter than Python (but mostly not).
+In this particular case it's shorter by one character:

 ```cpp
 return popcount(k-1u)&1;